sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 layout: post
 title: "Understanding Patient Perspectives"
 categories: Visualization Correlation
-excerpt: Heavily influenced by the medical model, we tend to conceptulize patient improvement as symptom reduction.
-The less symptoms a person has, the happier they should be.
-However, there are certainly many different aspects to patient perceived satisfaction and improvement.
+excerpt: Heavily influenced by the medical model, we tend to conceptualize patient improvement as symptom reduction.
+The fewer symptoms a person has, the happier they should be.
+However, there are certainly many different aspects to patient-perceived satisfaction and improvement.
 Let's use simple data analytic techniques to decompose patient perspectives.
 ---

 ## What Types of Treatment Outcomes Contribute to Patient Perceived Overall Satisfaction and Improvement in Psychiatry